microsoft/fast/packages/web-components/fast-components/docs/api-report.md

 export function neutralFillCard(backgroundResolver: SwatchResolver): SwatchResolver;

 // @public
-export const neutralFillCardRestBehavior: import("@microsoft/fast-foundation").CSSCustomPropertyBehavior;
+export const neutralFillCardRestBehavior: CSSCustomPropertyBehavior;

 // @public
-export const neutralFillFocusBehavior: import("@microsoft/fast-foundation").CSSCustomPropertyBehavior;
+export const neutralFillFocusBehavior: CSSCustomPropertyBehavior;

 // Warning: (ae-internal-missing-underscore) The name "neutralFillHover" should be prefixed with an underscore because the declaration is marked as @internal
 //